High-Level Design of Scalable Data Infrastructure for AI/ML

 Data ingestion: Data originates from diverse sources such as logs, transactional databases (

 ), IoT devices, and third-party SaaS platforms.
 These sources push data through API connectors for synchronous loads or publish events to message queues for real-time streams.
 The ingestion layer is split into specialized stream and batch ingestion components.
-Stream ingestion handles real-time events continuously, while batch ingestion manages scheduled bulk loads.CDC Change data capture in transactional databases identifies and streams data changes (inserts, updates, deletes) in real-time, acting as a powerful data integration pattern to sync operational data to destinations like data warehouses or event streams (Kafka) without impacting source performance.
-Raw data storage layer: The ingested data lands in the data storage layer, specifically in the raw data lake.
-This zone typically utilizes scalable object (blob) storage, such as S3, to handle vast amounts of unstructured data.
-It employs a “schema-on-read” approach, preserving the original fidelity of the data for compliance and potential reprocessing.
+Stream ingestion handles real-time events continuously, while batch ingestion manages scheduled bulk loads.CDC Stands for change data capture in transactional databases; Identifies and streams data changes (inserts, updates, and deletes) in real-time, acting as a powerful data integration pattern to sync operational data to destinations like data warehouses or event streams (Kafka) without impacting source performance.
+Raw data storage layer: Ingested data lands in the raw data lake, typically using scalable object storage like S3.
+It employs a “schema-on-read” approach to preserve original fidelity for compliance and reprocessing.